 A fantastic way to raise money for mental health issues is by organizing a walk-a-thon fundraiser.
 Walk-a-thons include people of all ages, shapes, and sizes and gets them moving at their pace, which is why it is always a popular fundraising event.
 Follow our guide to help you put together a successful walk-a-thon fundraiser.

 Bike-A-Thons And Spin-A-Thons

 Get into the party spirit by hosting a dance-a-thon and get your boogie on!
-Whether it be individually, or as part of a team, with your schools, businesses, or clubs online anyone can join in the fun and raise money for your cause.
+Whether individually or as part of a team, with your schools, businesses, or clubs online, anyone can join in the fun and raise money for your cause.
 Take a look at our dance-a-thon article to learn more about how to host a great dance party.

 Dive into summer by hosting a swim-a-thon and raise money for deserving mental health causes.
 You can either participate as a team or individually.
 It’s a challenge that’s open to everyone, regardless of age and ability.
 So, if you can swim, you can take part!